 9 The mitigation of adverse effects to historic properties through the enhancement of heritage tourism also would act as mitigation for potential adverse effects to heritage tourism itself as a result of the Project.
-Based on available information regarding heritage tourism in the Historical Triangle area, specifically including the historic properties at issue here, it does not appear that the Project will have an affect on heritage tourism, adverse or otherwise.
-Instead, it appears that seasonal weather patterns, large storms and park closures may impact heritage tourism temporarily, while the construction and placement of c.
-Stipulations that Compensate for Visual and Physical Effects to Historic Properties (aside from Archeological site)
+Based on available information regarding heritage tourism in the Historical Triangle area, specifically including the historic properties at issue here, it does not appear that the Project will have an effect on heritage tourism, adverse or otherwise.
+Instead, it appears that seasonal weather patterns, large storms and park closures may impact heritage tourism temporarily, while the construction and placement of modern intrusions, including, for example, the Surry Nuclear Power Plant, had no impact on tourism.
+Indeed, during the time the Surry plant was constructed and thereafter, the evidence shows that tourism numbers increased.